EGSC Foundation Fundraising and Gift Acceptance Policy

 All gifts will be recorded in the Office of Institutional Advancement and the Business Office of East Georgia State College.
 The gifts will be acknowledged by the Office of Institutional Advancement.

-The Director of Institutional Advancement is responsible for carrying out the donor’s intent, including public acknowledgement of the gift, compliance with any gift conditions or restrictions and safeguarding donor items on loan to East Georgia State College.
+The Director of Institutional Advancement is responsible for carrying out the donor’s intent, including public acknowledgment of the gift, compliance with any gift conditions or restrictions and safeguarding donor items on loan to East Georgia State College.